-William Hill Grand National offer: get £30 in free bets for the festival
+William Hill Grand National offer: get £30 in free bets for the Festival

-Jump racing's standout event is almost here: the Grand National at Aintree.
-To mark the occasion, William Hill are offering free bets for new customers with their sign-up offer.
+It’s almost time for the biggest race of the year, the Grand National, and William Hill are offering free bets for new customers with their sign-up offer.

 Before the tape falls for the big race there’s plenty of top-class action at Aintree, with some of the stars from Cheltenham reappearing, and William Hill are giving all new members £30 in free bets to use on William Hill Vegas, for the Grand National festival.